sachit27/Bike_Accessibility/README.md

 # Global comparison of urban bike-sharing accessibility across 40 cities

-This GitHub repository contains the code and resources used in the research paper "Global comparison of urban bike-sharing accessibility across 40 cities," published in Scientific Reports.
-You can access the paper [here](https://www.nature.com/articles/s41598-024-70706-x).
+This GitHub repository contains the code and resources used in the research paper "Global comparison of urban bike-sharing accessibility across 40 cities," published in [Scientific Reports](https://www.nature.com/articles/s41598-024-70706-x).

 ## Overview